aws-samples/terraform-eks-blueprints-kong-samples/examples/konnect-dataplane-graviton/README.md

 * Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 * Amazon EKS Cluster and Amazon EKS managed node groups
 * Enables external-secrets module
-* Creates a namespace , service account with appropriate IRSA roles
+* Creates service account for the external_secrets operator and IAM role for service account along with the necessary policy
+* Creates a namespace
 * Create SecretStore and ExternalSecret to fetch the AWS Secrets Manager secret as kubernetes Secrets
 * Deploys Kong helm chart